fairlearn/fairlearn/docs/contributor_guide/contributing_example_notebooks.rst

    Avoids abstraction traps.
    See `Selbst et al. (2020) <https://andrewselbst.files.wordpress.com/2019/10/selbst-et-al-fairness-and-abstraction-in-sociotechnical-systems.pdf>`_.
 4. **Substantiated**: Discusses trade-offs and compares alternatives.
-   Describes why using particular Fairlearn functionalities makes sense if Fairlearn is used.
+   Describes why using particular Fairlearn functionalities makes sense.
+   This applies only if Fairlearn is used which is not mandatory.
 5. **For developers**: Speaks the language of developers and data scientists.
    Considers real practitioner needs.
    Fits within the lifecycle of real practitioner work.